TypeScript

 import Board from "../Board";

-The full implementation lives in the GitHub repo.
-Clone it, run the tests, and extend it.
+Build the rest yourself and the exercise pays off properly.
 Add obstacles.
 Make the grid bigger.
 Break things and let the tests catch you.